 The 2021-22 programs will occur via Zoom.
 Upon completing online registration for a seminar, you will receive a seminar-specific Zoom link via email.
 The link will again be emailed in each of the two reminders sent a few days prior to the seminar.

-Each Friday seminar earns 3 CE’s, which are free for members and included in the registration fee for non-members.
+Our Five Friday seminars, when attended in entirety, earn 3 CE’s, which are free for members and included in the registration fee for non-members.

 For more information, contact our CE coordinator, Laurie Levin, MSW at 301-512-3437or CE@WSPP-DC.org.